-Upon review of this complaint, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c)(1).
-Complainant's allegations-that the subject judge displayed cognitive impairments and was biased against complainant-are not supported by sufficient evidence to raise an inference that misconduct has occurred or that a disability exists and, in any event, are directly related to the merits of a decision or procedural ruling.
-RJCP 11(c)(1)(B), (D).
+Upon review of this complaint, the undersigned concludes that its dismissal is appropriate under RJCP 11(c)(1).
+Complainant's allegations-that the subject judge was biased and prejudiced against complainant-are not supported by sufficient evidence to raise an inference that misconduct has occurred.
+See RJCP 11(c)(1)(D).
+In addition, they are directly related to the merits of a decision or procedural ruling.
+RJCP 11(c)(1)(B).